Balgo Dialysis Appeal

 For community, they lose an elder or a middle-aged person, someone who sits on the board of our community organisations, teaching at school or working at the clinic.
 Older people are usually the ones that paint at the art centre, organise ceremony, look after kids and grandkids.
 When they leave a thread that helps keep our community together and culture strong is pulled from the fabric, making it weaker.

 This is why we’re working hard to build a dialysis clinic in Balgo, to keep people on Country and to bring people who have left back home.

 What do we need?

-The good news is, we already have a lot of support.
+The good news is, we have the funding we need now!!

 Purple House will work with the community to get dialysis to Balgo and operate the clinic.
-Wirrimanu Aboriginal Corporation have offered land for the clinic and a house for nurses.
+Wirrimanu Aboriginal Corporation have offered land for the clinic.

-What we need is to raise the funds to build the clinic and fit it out.
-Which is why we need your help.
+Between public and private funding we are now able to build the clinic and fit it out.
 Once built, each dialysis treatment done in Balgo will attract Medicare funding, providing a sustainable funding stream to keep people home on Country.